 By understanding and leveraging market trends and customer needs, a product marketing plan can help a business to position its products effectively and capture new opportunities in the market.

 Structure of a Product Marketing Plan

 A plan should begin with a macro-analysis of the sector and then zoom in on finer details to be precise and accurate.
 This structure enables you to prioritize the vital tasks and correctly communicate marketing goals to your team.
-Let’s look at the essential components of a marketing plan.

 1. Marketing Audit